 Coronavirus is not going away anytime soon.
-It's going to be a risk to our health, at least until a vaccine is developed.
+It's going to be a risk to our health for the foreseeable future.

 If you have any questions after you've read this article and watched the video at the bottom of the page, ask away.

 Reasons NOT to resume or begin your driving lessons